kdosiodjinud/teams-external-webcam-fix-for-mac-os/README.md

 Here: https://iriun.com/
 - download app for Mac
 - download app for Android
+-- you need enable "Developer options" and allow "USB debugging" -- how to enable Developer options: https://www.digitaltrends.com/mobile/how-to-get-developer-options-on-android/
 - install Teams app for desktop
 - run commands mentioned in this README.md (top)